mohansaravanan/spring/springmvc-3.2.2/README.md

 This project for create sample spring mvc service.

-Do below steps to run the project
+Do the below steps to run the project

 CD to springmvc-3.2.2